Langevin Equation for a Dissipative Macroscopic Quantum System: Bohmian Theory versus Quantum Mechanics: Harmonic model of the environment as a typical form of the open quantum system

 As one can see in (3) and (5), instead of Planck constant $\hbar$, a new dimensionless parameter $\bar h$ appears which quantitavely rates the quantum nature of the system.
 Strictly speaking, the situation in which one gets $\bar h\ll1$, the system behaves quasi-classically \cite{Taka}.
 In many applications, $R_0$ is defined as characteristic length of resonance between left and right counterparts of a double-well potential.
 So, $\bar h$ in (5) could be also written as:

 where $\lambdabar_0=\lambda_0 / 2\pi$.
 Here, $\lambda_0$ denotes the characteristic wavelength of the central system.
 For a MQS, $\lambda_0$ is too small compared to $R_0$ which is nearly a fixed value for known models of potential.
-This is a demonstration of how the condition $\bar h\ll1$ can display the classicality of the system \cite{Naeij}.
+This is a demonstration of how the condition $\bar h\ll1$ can display the classicality of the system.
+Notice that the macroscopic feature of the system depends on its physical properties such as size and wavelength which leads to $\bar h\ll1$ for quasi-classical situation.
+(For more details, see \cite{Naeij1, Naeij2}).

 Hereafter, for simplicity, we assume that $ f_\alpha(q)={\gamma_\alpha}q$ in (4) where $ 0<\gamma_\alpha<1$ denotes the strength of the coupling between the system and the environment.
 Using the above assumption, one reaches the conclusion that $H_{se}$ is linear both to $x_\alpha$ and $q$.
 So, the model is called $\it{bilinear}$.
 Regarding the bilinear assumption, the total form of the Hamiltonian can be written as: